987839088534212

 Additionally, hospitals love hiring travel nurses because it is a cost-effective staffing solution for them.

 Travel nurses are employees of their staffing agency — not the hospital.
-Because of this, the hospital is spared from providing typical employee expenses like:
+Due to this, the hospital is spared from providing typical employee expenses like:

 • Health insurance